Skip to main content

 Harmful → harmfully

-Rule: In words containing q, the letter q is followed by u.
+Rule: In words containing q, the letter is followed by u.
 The exception is for Arabic words you’re probably not going to use a lot (like faqir or qadis).

 Examples: